 Fylde Borough Council is a public authority for the purposes of the Act and any person who makes a request to the Council for information must be informed whether we hold the information and, subject to exemptions, be supplied with that information.

 As part of the Act, we are required to adopt and maintain a Publication Scheme that sets out the ‘classes’ or type of information that we hold, the manner in which we intend to publish the information and whether a charge will be made for the information.
 The purpose of a Publication Scheme is to make publicly available as much information as possible without the need for a specific request to be made.
 It is our intention to publish as much information as possible on our website (and in other publications) and encourage a culture of openness and transparency.

 The Publication Scheme

 The Council has adopted the Information Commissioner’s scheme for local authorities.
-You can access it using the link on the right hand side of this article.
 The scheme outlines the type of information that we routinely publish and you will find that information published throughout the Council’s website.
 Some examples of the sort of information that is already published include:

 - The Corporate Plan and other planning documents outlining the overall direction of the Council